uvicmakerlab/MVP/Case Studies/researchStatement.md

 At the lab on 10 January 2013, we met to discuss modernist "case studies" on versioning, with an emphasis on why modernism (broadly understood) is a relevant and curious domain / period for versioning research.

 In short: what about modernism demands versioning?
 What kinds of versioning?
-And through what sorts of methods?
+And through what methods?

-To unpack answers to these questions in January and February, let's begin with a "research statement" for each of our case studies (currently marked by author): Proust, Conrad, and Moore.
+To unpack answers to these questions, let's begin with a "research statement" for each of our case studies (currently framed by references to authors): Proust, Conrad, and Moore.

 A research statement should include the following:

 ## Rationale for Selected Author(s) and Selected Text(s) (~250 words)